sph2sail/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 ## Assess Facility Security Level

-{% include alert-info.html content="These federal standards give the guidance for assessing FSL, including how to categorize site risks:<br> - <a href=\"https://www.dhs.gov/publication/isc-risk-management-process\" target=\"_blank\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard </a> <br> - <a href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access. </a>" %}
+{% include alert-info.html content="These federal standards give guidance for assessing FSL, including how to categorize site risks:<br> - <a href=\"https://www.dhs.gov/publication/isc-risk-management-process\" target=\"_blank\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard </a> <br> - <a href=\"https://csrc.nist.gov/publications/detail/sp/800-116/rev-1/final\" target=\"_blank\">NIST SP 800-116, Revision 1, Guidelines for the Use of PIV Credentials in Facility Access. </a>" %}

 <i class="fa fa-check-square-o"></i> &nbsp;**Inventory critical assets for each agency site**
 - When you inventory critical assets, also document any challenges to securing them.  <br><br>Examples of critical assets are: